Deploying Apps

 Give ShinyProxy access to the Docker image

 In order for ShinyProxy to be able to use the Docker image, it must have access to the Docker image.
 The easiest way to get started, is to build your Docker image on the same machine as where you are running ShinyProxy.
 This way, ShinyProxy immediately has access to the image.
-Building an image is explained below or in the demo applications.
+Building an image is explained below or in the demo apps.

-Once you start hosting more apps in ShinyProxy, it is better to store your images in a Docker Registry.
+Once you start hosting more apps in ShinyProxy, it’s better to store your images in a Docker Registry.
 This allows you to centrally store your images and push images into the registry from different machines.
 You can use any Docker Registry with ShinyProxy, you’ll probably be already using a provider that offers a registry, such as:

 - Harbor